Ritiri e consegne dei corrieri: come funzionano davvero (e cosa fare se il pacco arriva danneggiato)

 If you find damage to the product:

-photo of any internal protection (bubble wrap, paper, etc.)
+• photo of any internal protections (bubble wrap, paper, etc.)

 5) Keep EVERYTHING